-Christmas in July is just around the corner and for those of us in Australia, it’s a chance to throw a Christmas with a winter feel!
+Christmas in July is just around the corner and for those of us in Australia, it’s a chance to throw a Christmas celebration with a winter feel!

 It’s only in the past few years that we’ve noticed Christmas in July or Yuletide festivities becoming more of a thing here in Australia, and at the request of a reader we’ve created a guide to hosting Christmas in July covering decorating, menu and activities.